rasmussiljander/self-learning/finnish-domestic-migration/README.md

 This is a school group work project from 2022 that investigated domestic migration flows in Finland, especially during 2020.
 This project was completed as part of a network analysis course.
 The goal of the investigation was to be able to draw migration networks on a Finnish map, and show which are the largest migration links inside Finland in which direction people are moving in 2020.

 The data was downloaded from Statistics Finland open data database.
+The networks are built and analyzed with `networkx`, geospatial data handled with `geopandas`, and visualizations, done with the standard libraries `matplotlib` and `seaborn`.
+Data wrangling was handled by `pandas`.

 **Outcomes:**